andriniaina/andriniaina.github.io/_posts/2014-04-24-f-testing-tools.markdown

 ## Behaviour Driven Development
 [TickSpec](http://tickspec.codeplex.com/) is a lightweight framework with its own Gherkin interpreter.
-Combined with the power of F#, it simplifies the steps implementation:
+Combined with the power of F# and backticks, it simplifies the steps implementation:

 ```
 Scenario 1: Refunded items should be returned to stock